Statement on Equal Opportunity

 The College seeks to create and maintain an environment that is free from inappropriate discrimination including harassment.

-If any member of the College community feels that they have been discriminated against by an employee, s/he should contact the Director of Human Resources at 781-292-2409 to discuss investigation of the matter.
+If any member of the College community feels that they have been discriminated against by an employee, contact the Director of Human Resources at 781-292-2409 to discuss investigation of the matter.